 Not all design schools will be strong in all areas.
 Just because a university is good for interior design, it doesn't necessarily follow that it will be good for web design.

-Where should I look for design degrees abroad?
+Where should I look for Arts and Design degrees abroad?

-You can find design schools all around the world, from USA to Australia and throughout Europe, for example Interior Design at Griffith College or Fashion and Design at Amsterdam University of Applied Sciences.
+You can find design schools all around the world, from USA to Australia and throughout Europe, for example Interior Design at Griffith College , Willem de Kooning Academie or Fashion and Design at Amsterdam University of Applied Sciences.
 You can even find universities abroad that offer design degrees accredited by British universities, such as Prague College (Teesside University).